Bfrausb/Buck-IT/README.md

 ## Acceptance Criteria - Features

-*It's done when can acess sign-in page and sign-in successfully.
+*It's done when can access sign-in page and sign-in successfully.

 *It's done when I can access a landing page to create my stickies: Personal, Business, School and Todo.